projectcalico/calico/security/tutorials/protect-hosts.md

    Our policy therefore needs to take effect _before_ that DNAT - and that means that it must be a pre-DNAT policy.

+> Note: This tutorial is intended to be used with named host endpoints, i.e. host endpoints with `interfaceName` set to a specific interface name.
+> This tutorial does not work, as-is, with host endpoints with `interfaceName: "*"`.
+{: .alert .alert-info }

 Here is the pre-DNAT policy that we need to disallow incoming external traffic in general: